CivicActions/guidebook/company-policies/sustainability.md

 We are building a Sustainability Pledge that will allow us to have regular reporting and metrics for the company.

 Using tools like Google Lighthouse we assess the performance of our work.
-Performance has a strong correlation with energy efficiency, which is a major aspect of digital sustainability.
+Performance has a strong correlation with energy efficiency.
+Energy consumption is a significant aspect of digital sustainability.

 ## Training and Education

 Our team is beginning to take on Earth Day activities to help raise awareness within the company.
-We have started the process of building a Sustainability Onboarding Workshop to help raise awareness of the importance of sustainability.
+We have started the process of building a Sustainability Onboarding Workshop.
+This will help raise awareness of the importance of sustainability.

 ## Communication and Feedback